 There is no surprise that this question crosses our mind time and time again.
 With all the debates and controversy around the topic of caffeine and sugar, it is normal to be concerned about our health when drinking coffee or energy drinks.

-So to finally settle this debate, we will be comparing energy drinks to coffee to better help you determine which is better, and worse for your health.
+So to finally settle this debate, we will be comparing energy drinks to coffee to help you determine which is better for your health.

 Lets Look At The Determining Factors...